Gravitational focusing effects on streaming dark matter as a new detection concept

 \section{Introduction}

-The dark matter constitutes about 80\% of the matter in the universe and plays an important role in structure formation.
-In the standard halo model (SHM) dark matter is described as a cold collision-less fluid with a smooth Maxwellian velocity distribution ($v \approx 0.001c$), which is an approximation.
-At the last scattering as the universe expands and the DM fluid cools it would have had a very small velocity dispersion~\cite{Vogelsberger:2020,Stucker:2020}.
+Dark matter constitutes about 80\% of the matter in the universe and plays an important role in structure formation.
+In the Standard Halo Model (SHM), DM is described as a cold collision-less fluid with a smooth Maxwellian velocity distribution ($v \approx 0.001\,\text{c}$, where c is the speed of light), which is an approximation since cold DM simulations indicate non smooth features~\cite{Vogelsberger:2020,Stucker:2020}.

-A lot of progress has been made in studying the small scale structure of DM in the galaxy particularly the velocity distribution in the halo despite the N-body computational challenges related to finer resolution requirement~\cite{Springel:2021,Vogelsberger:2020}.
-The study of small-scale structure of DM spanning the size of solar system is important as it can shed light on local DM density distribution and eventually on the flux of particles in Earth bound experiments~\cite{Vogelsberger:2009,Vogelsberger:2011}.
+Much progress has been made in studying the small scale structure of DM in the Galaxy, particularly the velocity distribution in the halo despite the N-body computational challenges related to finer resolution requirement~\cite{Springel:2021,Vogelsberger:2020}.
+The study of small-scale structure of DM spanning the size of solar system is important, as it can shed light on the local DM density distribution and, eventually, on the flux of particles at Earth bound experiments~\cite{Vogelsberger:2009,Vogelsberger:2011}.